 “If you take advantage of this balance transfer, you will immediately be charged interest on all purchases made with your credit card unless you pay the entire account balance, including balance transfers, in full each month by the payment due date,” according to the PenFed Pathfinder Rewards American Express® Card terms and conditions.

 Some balance transfer credit cards reserve the right to cancel your promotional interest rate if you make a late payment or miss a payment altogether.

 Look out for what’s known as a penalty APR.

 You might be aware of your card’s late fee, but you may not realize that your interest rate could also skyrocket if you miss a payment.
-For example, the Citi® Double Cash Card charges a variable penalty APR of 29.99%.
+For example, the Citi® Double Cash Card charges a variable penalty APR of up to 29.99%.

 It’s a good idea to pay off your new purchases in full every month (and by the due date!).

 That said, credit card issuers may give you the option to make a “minimum payment” instead of paying off your entire balance.
 But if by the due date you’ve paid less than this amount, some issuers treat it like a late payment and activate a penalty APR.What you need to know about a credit card minimum payment

 Let’s say you sent your payment in on time.